-1. Determine interactive effects of metals and pesticides on kidney mitochondrial function in the context of chronic kidney disease epidemic in agricultural communities based on environmental epidemiology and mechanistic toxicology studies.
+1. Determine interactive effects of agrochemicals on kidney mitochondrial function in the context of chronic kidney disease epidemic in agricultural communities by integrating on environmental epidemiology and mechanistic toxicology studies.

-2. Examine mitochondrial responses to acute and chronic exposure to heat stress during organismal development and linking to later-life metabolic consequences
+2. Examine mitochondrial responses to acute and chronic heat exposure during organismal development and linking to later-life metabolic consequences

-3. Elucidate the role of genetic, epigenetic, and gut microbiome shifts in evolved resistance to chemical pollutants.
+3. Elucidate the role of genetic, epigenetic, and gut microbiome shifts associated with evolved resistance to chemical pollutants and fitness consequences.

-4. Assess rural water quality through citizen science and community engagement in Maine and Sri Lanka
+4. Assess water quality through citizen science and community engagement in multiple domestic and global communities.

 School Division